Suicide, self-harm, and suicide-related behaviours in Canada: Key statistics

 Context

 Suicide is a significant public health issue recognized by the World Health Organization and the government of Canada.
-In 2019, suicide was the ninth leading cause of death in Canada.
-However, it was the second leading cause of death among people aged 15 to 34.
+Among people aged 15 to 34, suicide was the second leading cause of death.

-This data blog complements the framework by providing more information to stakeholders and the public.
+This data blog complements the Action Plan by providing more information to stakeholders and the public.
 This keeps them better informed and improves access to the latest statistics on suicide in Canada.

 Learn more: